-Table 4: Comparative Analysis of the Philippine Environmental Laws and WB'sEnvironment Safeguard Policies
+Table 4: Comparative Analysis of the Philippine Environmental Laws and WB's Environment Safeguard Policies

-KEY ISSUES PHILIPPINE POLICY WB POLICY MEASURES TO FILL GAPS Screening, scoping and The Philippine EIS WB OP 4.01 requires A screening process is KEY ISSUES PHILIPPINE POLICY WB POLICY MEASURES TO FILL -- --- -- -- GAPS submission of environmental safeguards instrument of sub projects System uses thresholds to determine coverage and requirements for an EIA.
-Flood control projects without dam are classified as 'environmental enhancement or direct mitigation" project and are not covered by the system. screening of environmental and social impacts to determine the required safeguard instrument developed to identify the significant environmental and social impacts and determine the safeguards instrument to be submitted to WB and DENR by DPWH and MMDA.
-ECOPs and ESMPs will be prepared for each subproject and activities under all three components.
-Cumulative impact assessment Cumulative effects of a project with other existing or planned projects are not taken into account.
-WB OP 4.01 requires the conduct of cumulative impact assessment.
-Monitoring and reporting of ESMP implementation Since the Philippine EIS System does not cover most of flood control projects, there is limited means to monitor environmental compliance with the Philippine EIS System.
-There are however other environmental laws through which environmental actions will be monitored.
-WB OP 4.01 (environmental assessment) and 4.02 (environmental action plan) requires the implementation and reporting of environmental mitigation measures.
-DPWH and MMDA will monitor environmental compliance of sub projects and prepare environmental compliance reports, to be submitted to WB on a semi-annual basis.
-The environmental compliance reports shall include compliance with other applicable environmental laws.
+KEY ISSUES PHILIPPINE WB POLICY MEASURES TO

+POLICY FILL GAPS

+Screening, scoping and The Philippine EIS WB OP 4.01 requires A screening process is

+submission of System uses thresholds screening of developed to identify

+environmental safeguards to determine coverage environmental and the significant

+instrument of sub and requirements for an social impacts to environmental and

+projects EIA.
+Flood control determine the required social impacts and

+projects without dam safeguard instrument determine the

+are classified as safeguards instrument

+'environmental to be submitted to WB

+enhancement or direct and DENR by DPWH

+mitigation" project and and MMDA.
+ECOPs

+are not covered by the and ESMPs will be

+system. prepared for each

+subproject and activities

+under all three

+components.

+Cumulative impact Cumulative effects of a WB OP 4.01 requires Cumulative impact

+assessment project with other the conduct of assessment will be done

+existing or planned cumulative impact during the second half

+projects are not taken assessment. of project

+into account. implementation after all

+project drainage areas

+have been identified.

+Monitoring and reporting Since the Philippine WB OP 4.01 DPWH and MMDA

+of ESMP implementation EIS System does not (environmental will monitor

+cover most of flood assessment) and 4.02 environmental

+control projects, there is (environmental action compliance of sub

+limited means to plan) requires the projects and prepare

+monitor environmental implementation and environmental

+compliance with the reporting of compliance reports, to

+Philippine EIS System. environmental be submitted to WB on

+There are however mitigation measures. a semi-annual basis.

+other environmental The environmental

+laws through which compliance reports

+environmental actions shall include

+will be monitored. compliance with other

+applicable

+environmental laws.